 Will disability insurance cover the coronavirus?

-Disability insurance can provide necessary income while you’re recovering from the coronavirus.
-But whether you’re claiming through an individual, employer or state-funded policy, you’ll probably need to meet several requirements before receiving benefits.
+Disability insurance can provide much-needed income when you’re recovering from the coronavirus.
+But whether you’re claiming through an individual, employer or state-funded policy, you’ll need to meet your insurer’s requirements before getting a claim payout.

 What's in this guide?